unknowngfonovich/car_price_prediction/README.md

-# car_price_prediction
-This is first pet-project car-price prediction.
+# Project car price prediciton

+## Usage

+App can predict car price by entering some parameters.

+## Installation

+blabla
+## Example running

+## Project structure

-Folder `research` contains jupyter notebook with EDA and data-prepation.
+Folder `research` contains train and test datasets (folder `data`), jupyter notebook (file `processing_lesson.ipynb`) with EDA, data preparation, training models.

+## Model selection and score

-I chose Ridge regression as type of model for car-price prediction.
+The Ridge regression is used as model for car-price prediction.
+There are 2 models for type of cars: premium and regular.
 The metric is MAE (mean absolute error) because data contains extremely high price.
-There are 2 models for type of cars: premium and regular.
+On test dataset MAE is ~1780.